adactafintech/saas-accelerator/docs/Adacta-Guidelines.md

 - Reserved `WebAppNamePredix` values are: `adi-sa-kv` (prod), `adi-dev-sa-kv` (preprod).
 - Reserved `ResourceGroupForDeployment` values are: `rg-saas-accelerator` (prod), `rg-saas-accelerator-dev` (preprod).
 - AZ user that executes deployment should have permission to set policy on AdInsure Cloud KeyVault, that will grant `get` and `list` permission to secrets to Customer and Admin portal identities.
+- AZ user should have permission to create App Registration on the tenant's AZ AD.

 ## Installation